mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ### Custom prefixes

 Every Joy UI CSS variable is prefixed with `joy` by default.
-To change it, use the `cssVarsPrefix` property inside an `extendTheme` function within the CssVarsProvider component.
+To change it, use the `cssVarPrefix` property inside an `extendTheme` function within the CssVarsProvider component.

 ```jsx
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';